vsn011/html_parsing/README.md

 3. In order to perform the unit test, use the "make run_test" command.

 4. In order to build and run a docker image, you can use the "make docker" command.
 It will first run the docker build command, and then the docker run with "python assignment/app.py" as the default cmd.
-If you wish to run some other command, you can do it by typing "make cmd=<> docker".
-Type python assignment/sql_read.py to read data from SQLite or python -m pytest assignment/get_holiday_test.py to run the unit test.
+If you wish to run some other command, you can do it by changing CMD variable in Makefile (python assignment/sql_read.py to read data from SQLite or python -m pytest assignment/get_holiday_test.py to run the unit test).